umccr/10x/insertions/DiploidViruses.md

 - The read orientations tell us that the viral amplified region got attached to the rightmost chr8 breakpoint from the right side, and to the left breakpoints from the left side, which rejects the idea of a simple insertion;
 - chr8 region between the breakpoints is heavily amplified, at roughly the same coverage as the viral amplified regon.

-That suggests that the virus and created a loop by attaching to the leftmost and rightmost breakpoints, and this loop went around many times, heavily amplifying the chr8 16kb region as well as viral region NODE_2-NODE_3-NODE_4.
-While looping, it also likely occasionally attached to the inner left breakpoint as well.
+That suggests that the virus and created a loop by attaching to the leftmost and rightmost breakpoints, and this loop went around multiple times, heavily amplifying the chr8 16kb region as well as the viral region NODE_2-NODE_3-NODE_4.
+While looping, it also likely occasionally got attached to the inner left breakpoint instead of the leftmost one.
 Indeed, things like this are typical for HPV viruses:

 ![igv](assemble/diploid/img/HPV_loop_from_paper.png)

 (Image from [Corden et all](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC395710/pdf/520275.pdf))

-In our case, the integration events might have led to the following sequence (letters are from the IGV screenshot above):
+In our case, the integration events might have led to the following sequence (regions A, B, C, D are parts of the human reference 0 according to the IGV screenshot in the beginning of the section; NODE_1, NODE_2, NODE_3, NODE_4 are viral contigs according the earlier sections):

 A - B - C - (NODE_4-NODE_3-NODE-2 - B - C)*10 - NODE_4-NODE_3 - C - D